Arctican4Real/CDN_Appolo/README.md

 ## Project Description

-This project aims to create a feature-rich music streaming application that effectively serves as a Spotify clone, providing users with a wide range of functionalities.The application will enable users to:
+This project aims to create a feature-rich music streaming application that effectively serves as an offline mp3 player, providing users with a wide range of functionalities.The application will enable users to:

 - Search for songs ✓
 - Download Songs ✓